Bounds on expected propagation time of probabilistic zero forcing: Preliminaries

-\begin{defn} For an undirected graph $G$ of blue and white vertices, we define $\deg v$ as the total degree of any vertex $v \in G,$ $\deg_w v$ as the number of white neighbors of $v$, and $\deg_b v$ as the number of blue neighbors of $v$.
-For any subset $S \subeq G,$ we will also define $\deg_S v$ as the number of neighbors of $v$ in $S$. \end{defn}
+\begin{definition} For an undirected graph $G$ of blue and white vertices, we define $\deg v$ as the total degree of any vertex $v \in V,$ $\deg_w v$ as the number of white neighbors of $v$, and $\deg_b v$ as the number of blue neighbors of $v$.
+For any subset $S \subeq G,$ define $\deg_S v$ as the number of neighbors of $v$ in $S$. \end{definition}